Load and Renewable-Following Control of Linearization-Free Differential Algebraic Equation Power System Models: State Feedback Control Design for NDAEs

 In order to analyze the network's dynamical behavior after the disturbance is initiated, let us introduce $\Delta \m x_d\in\mbb{R}^{n_d}$ and $\Delta \m x_a\in\mbb{R}^{n_a}$ as the \textit{deviations} of the dynamic and algebraic states of the perturbed system around $({\m x}_d^e,{\m x}_a^e)$, respectively, and they are given as $\Delta \m x_d := \m x_d-\m x_d^e$ and $\Delta \m x_a := \m x_a-\m x_a^e$.
 From \eqref{eq:nonlinearDAEexplicitControl}, \eqref{eq:nonlinearDAEpostDist}, and letting $\Delta\m q :=\m q - {\m q^e}$, the perturbed network's dynamics can be derived as

-where the mappings $\Delta \m f_d(\cdot)$ and $\Delta \m f_a(\cdot)$ are detailed as
+where the mappings $\Delta \m f_d(\cdot)$ and $\Delta \m f_a(\cdot)$ are detailed as {

-In \eqref{eq:nonlinearDAEpert}, $\Delta\m q$ reflects the deviation of the current demand and renewables generation $\m q$ from the new operating values $\m q^e$ and as such, $\Delta\m q$ is considered to be relatively small and its values are closed to zero.
-Our objective herein is to design the gain matrix $\m K_d$ such that all trajectories of the solutions of the NDAE \eqref{eq:nonlinearDAEpert} will converge asymptotically towards the zero equilibrium with respect to the disturbance caused by $\Delta\m q$.
+where $\m x := \bmat{\m x_d^\top\,\,\m x_a^\top}^\top$ (likewise for $\m x^e$).} In \eqref{eq:nonlinearDAEpert}, $\Delta\m q$ reflects the deviation of the current demand and renewables generation $\m q$ from the new operating values $\m q^e$ and as such, $\Delta\m q$ is considered to be relatively small ($\Delta\m q\approx \m 0$).
+Our objective herein is to design/compute $\m K_d$ such that all trajectories of the solutions of the NDAE \eqref{eq:nonlinearDAEpert} will converge asymptotically towards the zero equilibrium.
 This is equivalent for the states of power network \eqref{eq:nonlinearDAEpostDist} to converge towards the new operating point indicated by $({\m x}_d^e,{\m x}_a^e)$.
 This process is illustrated in Fig. \ref{fig:illustration}.
-The following section focuses on the design of stabilizing $\m K_d$ posed as a convex semi-definite programming (SDP) problem.